KOTOR-Community-Portal/mod-builds/content/k1/full_with_metadata.md

 **Author:** N-DReW25

-**Description:** In the PC release, there's a locked door in a gang compound on Taris which was probably never intended to be closed off to the player.
-This mod unlocks it and restores some limited dialogue with its occupant provided you initiate a certain sequence.
+**Description:** The annoying locked door in the Hidden Bek base was, it turns out, probably not intentionally locked in the first place.
+This mod restores the player's ability to access it, if you turn on Gadon.

 **Category & Tier:** Restored Content / 4 - Optional